swastikbanerjee/PREACH/README.md

+# WINNER OF INTEL oneAPI Hackathon 2024

-# Welcome to PREACH: Streamline Your Presentations!
+## Welcome to PREACH: Streamline Your Presentations!

 ### :sparkles: Your ultimate solution for transforming Chaos into Clarity through your presentations! 🚀